TripleHeadedMonkey/ai-toolkit_Z-Image_Plus/README.md

-# AI Toolkit by Ostris
+# AI Toolkit by Ostris (Triple Headed Monkey edition)

 AI Toolkit is an all in one training suite for diffusion models.
 I try to support all the latest models on consumer grade hardware.
 Image and video models.
 It can be run as a GUI or CLI.
 It is designed to be easy to use but still have every feature imaginable.